kirkekrusell/Data-engineering-project/Implementation/README.md

 ) ENGINE = MergeTree()
 ORDER BY registrikood;
 ```
 You created a raw table bronze_mtr_raw in ClickHouse to store activity data from the MTR file.
-This table includes: registry_code, activity_area, start_date, end_date, status, source
+This table includes: registry_code, activity_area, start_date, end_date, status, source.

 The DAG (`load_to_clickhouse.py`) is located in the `implementation/` folder.
 When setting up Airflow, you need to copy this file into the Airflow DAGs directory: